Chenyungchin/Maze_Escape-3D/README.md

 ## How to Play
 Select the maze-generating algorithm and map size in Setting.

-Press LEFT and RIGHT on your keyboard to adjust your vision and press UP to proceed.
+Press LEFT and RIGHT on your keyboard to adjust your vision and press UP and DOWN to proceed forward and backward.

+Press SPACE to jump.

+When jumping onto one pipe, player can teleport to the location of the other pipe.

 Find the way to escape from the MAZE!